-Tricuspid valve regurgitation is a condition in which the valve between the two right heart chambers (right ventricle and right atrium) doesn't close properly.
-The malfunctioning valve allows blood to flow back into your heart's upper right chamber (right atrium).
+Tricuspid valve regurgitation is a type of heart valve disease in which the valve between the two right heart chambers (right ventricle and right atrium) doesn't close properly.
+As a result, blood leaks backward into the upper right chamber (right atrium).

 Tricuspid valve regurgitation often doesn't cause signs or symptoms until the condition is severe.
-You may be diagnosed with this condition when having tests for other conditions.
+The condition may be discovered when tests are done for other reasons.

 - Shortness of breath with activity